 The most enduring utopias contain a kernel of hopeful exuberance that remains alluring no matter how quaint and misguided their worldview turns out to be.
 Wip3out’s Utopian Futurism has proven typically unattainable, based on a defunct theory that all the world’s nations would convert to liberal democracy, capitalist doctrine, and tranquil federalism.
-Yet there remains the allure of a world in which the manic pursuit of speed and violence is virtuous and perhaps even spiritual, a world in which our indulgence in these things and our ingenuity for designing machines that enable them in ever greater abundance is inspirational rather than reprehensible.
+Yet there remains the allure of a world in which the manic pursuit of speed and violence is virtuous, and perhaps even spiritual.